 The Registrar will explain all the procedures when the couple visit him/her.

-Priests and other Authorized Persons are referred to page 3 of the current Authorized Persons Book.
+Priests and other Authorised Persons are referred to page 3 of the current Authorised Persons Book.

 1. A child should be baptised as soon as practicable after birth.